 Claudio studies Engineering at Oxford University.

 Claudio uses maths to: design rockets, build radios and construct mechanical bridges, all of which he has done successfully.

 An avid sportsman, Claudio was the Captain of his local football team, Kentish Town FC.

 Zac uses maths to: build a chemical powered car using nothing more than baking soda, vinegar and a plastic bottle.

-A maths whizz, Zac took both his A Level and GCSE exams a full year early, getting A*s in both!
-He's also a keen swimmer.
+Zac took both his A-level and GCSE exams a full year early, getting A*s in both!

 Adam studies Economics at Cambridge University.

 Adam uses maths to: analyze the economic impact of Brexit on the UK.